icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Real World Data Science](https://realworlddatascience.net/) - The Royal Statistical Society website, built with Quarto, features a custom design (based on the Lux Bootswatch theme), with a customised navbar and homepage layout.
 - [Silvia Canelón's website](https://silviacanelon.com) - Silvia Canelón's website customized to match the style of the Hugo Apéro blogdown theme.
 - [NASCENT-PERU website](https://nascent-peru.github.io/) - A multi-lingual (English/Spanish) website for a scientific research project using the [babelquarto](https://github.com/ropensci-review-tools/babelquarto) package.
+- [rainbowR website](https://rainbowr.org) - rainbowR is a community for LGBTQ+ folks who code in R - its website has a rainbow colour theme, custom syntax highlighting for both light and dark modes, and some fun customisations in the navbar.
+- [Marten Walk's website](https://martenw.com/) - Academic website of Marten Walk, using a custom theme inspired by the Financial Times, with modern look and many customisations (*i.e.*, custom fonts, custom graphs, etc.).

 ### Book formats